 Drawing before she could even write, Mimi Gross is proud to have turned her passion into a long and fruitful career.
 She is best known for her paintings and interior and exterior installations, although she is also experienced as a set and costume designer, having worked with the dancer Douglas Dunn since 1978.
-Ms. Gross considers this to be an ongoing highlight; most recently, between 2016 and 2017, she contributed to “Antipodes,” for him and his group.
-On the other side of the spectrum, her most recent projects include group exhibitions with the Derek Eller Gallery, the Gray Gallery at New York University, the Brattleboro Museum of Art, the Kempner Gallery at the Columbia University Rare Book and Manuscript Library, and the Brooklyn Museum, as well as a commission for a 170 ft mural for the ER Corridor at the University of Kentucky Medical School.
+Ms. Gross considers this to be an ongoing highlight; most recently, between 2016 and 2017, she contributed to “Antipodes” for him and his group.
+On the other side of the spectrum, her most recent projects include group exhibitions with the Derek Eller Gallery, the Gray Gallery at New York University, the Brattleboro Museum of Art, the Kempner Gallery at the Columbia University Rare Book and Manuscript Library, and the Brooklyn Museum, as well as a commission for a 170-foot mural for the ER Corridor at the University of Kentucky Medical School.
 She also participated in solo exhibitions at Shrine in New York and AMP in Massachusetts.

-Among the pieces that really cemented Ms. Gross’s place in art history are her multidimensional installations, like “Ruckus Mountain,” and “Discount Store,” and her on-site drawings of the World Trade Center after 9/11, which are included in the Granary Books publication, “Some of These Daze.”
-She is also recognized for being included in public collections around the world; she is on permanent display at the Robert Venable Park in New York City, and is in the Metropolitan Museum of Art, the Art Institute of Chicago, Bellevue Hospital, the Onasch Collection in Germany, the Costume and Fashion Collection at Musee des Artes Decoratifs in France, and Fukuoko Hospital and the Nagoya Museum of Art in Japan, among many others.
-Notably, she has exhibited at the Inax Gallery in Japan, Galerie Lara Vincey in Paris, and the Port Authority Bus Terminal in New York, and joined forces with Charles Bernstein, a poet.
+Among the pieces that really cemented Ms. Gross’s place in art history are her multidimensional installations, such as “Ruckus Mountain,” and “Discount Store,” and her on-site drawings of the World Trade Center after 9/11, which are included in the Granary Books publication, “Some of These Daze.”
+She is also recognized for being included in public collections around the world; she is on permanent display at the Robert Venable Park in New York, and is in the Metropolitan Museum of Art, the Art Institute of Chicago, Bellevue Hospital, the Onasch Collection in Germany, the Costume and Fashion Collection at Musee des Artes Decoratifs in France, and Fukuoko Hospital and the Nagoya Museum of Art in Japan, among many others.
+Notably, she has exhibited at the Inax Gallery in Japan, Galerie Lara Vincey in Paris and the Port Authority Bus Terminal in New York, and joined forces with Charles Bernstein, a poet.

-In recognition of her talent, Ms. Gross earned a Visual Arts Grant from the New York State Council on the Arts in 1995, a Bessie Award for Sets and Costumes in 1991, a National Endowment for the Arts from the New York Foundation for the Arts in painting in 1985, and admission into the American Academy of Arts and Letters in 1981.
-In 1977, she received another National Endowment for the Arts for the interior and exterior tent entrance décor for the opening of Big Apple Circus in New York City, and in 1976, she was admitted into the Municipal Arts Society for “Ruckus Manhattan.”
+In recognition of her talent, Ms. Gross earned a Visual Arts Grant from the New York State Council on the Arts in 1995, a Bessie Award for Sets and Costumes in 1991, a National Endowment for the Arts from the New York Foundation for the Arts in painting in 1985 and admission into the American Academy of Arts and Letters in 1981.
+In 1977, she received another National Endowment for the Arts for the interior and exterior tent entrance décor for the opening of Big Apple Circus in New York and in 1976, she was admitted into the Municipal Arts Society for “Ruckus Manhattan.”
 Her achievements have been featured in the 15th and 16th editions of Who’s Who of American Women.

-When Ms. Gross isn’t working, she sits as the president of the board of the Renee and Chaim Gross Foundation in memory of her parents.
+When Ms. Gross isn’t working, she sits as the president of the board of the Renee and Chaim Gross Foundation, in memory of her parents.